 Remember how we said you needed to track every conversion type: forms, calls and live chat?

-At that point, Ruler fires all the data held on that new lead over to your CRM.
+At the point of conversion, Ruler will send the data held on that user over to your CRM.

 Imagine if every marketer could report back on return on investment.
 Imagine how much more budget and resources you could get your hands on.